PaulSoderlind/ModernFinancialEconometrics/Readme.md

 1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
 The chapter numbers correspond to the lecture notes (pdf), where more details are given (and the notation is explained).

 2. Most statistical/econometric functions are organised in local modules, typically loaded at the top of the notebooks.
 The source code is in the src subfolder.
+In recent Julia versions, IJulia and VScode report some warnings when compiling the modules (the first run).
+Rerun the cell and then it typically works.

 3. NotebooksAsPDF.pdf is a print-out of all notebooks.